-Here, moreover, the context supports the plain meaning.
-I discuss other contextual clues below, see infra at 57-58, but two points are worth emphasis here.
+but two points are worth emphasis here.
 First, contrary to the majority's suggestion, the fact that the statute covers an alien "who arrives in the United States (whether or not at a designated port of arrival)" does not alter the plain meaning of "arrives in."
-Maj. at 20-21 & n.7.
+Maj. at 22-23 & n.7.
 The parenthetical clarifies that the statute applies to immigrants who arrived through designated entry ports and those who crossed the border elsewhere.
 It does not mean that immigrants who have yet to enter an arrival port have somehow arrived in the United States.
 Contra id.
-Because entry ports are part of the

-United States, an immigrant "arrives in the United States" whether she stands on Ellis Island or in rural Texas.
+Because entry ports are part of the United States, an immigrant "arrives in the United States" whether she stands on Ellis Island or in rural Texas.
 But either way, the immigrant does not "arrive in" until she steps onto United States soil.

 Second, the majority suggests that because "arrives in" appears in the context of a statute, the only relevant linguistic evidence is other statutory language.
-Maj. at 19 n.5.
+Maj. at 21 n.5.
 Why would that be?
 Congress presumably uses words "in their natural sense."
 Gibbons v.
 Ogden, 22 U.S. (9 Wheat.)
 1, 71 (1824).
 So evidence of how "arrives in" is used in everyday contexts is highly probative.
 See Muscarello, 524 U.S. at 129 (citing dictionaries and "searching computerized newspaper databases" to determine a word's ordinary meaning); United States v.
 Costello, 666 F.3d 1040, 1044 (7th Cir.
 2012) (Posner, J.) (relying on dictionaries and a Google search).
 Even so, other statutes use "arrives in" in its ordinary sense.
 See 22 U.S.C. § 2507a(c) (providing for training "[o]nce a volunteer has arrived in" a country).
 One provision, for example, states that aliens who arrive in the United States at undesignated times or locations are inadmissible.
 8 U.S.C. § 1182(a)(6)(A)(i).
-Are immigrants approach border agents after hours therefore inadmissible?
+Are immigrants who approach border agents after hours therefore inadmissible?
 What about Mexican citizens who come within 20 feet of an undesignated portion of the border?
 Of course not.
-Congress, like ordinary English speakers, uses "arrives in" to mean those physically present, not those standing in Mexico-or as the majority calls it-"on the United States' doorstep."
-Maj. at 31 n.11.
+Congress, like ordinary English speakers, uses "arrives in" to mean those physically present, not those standing in Mexico-or as the majority calls it-"at the border."
+Maj. at 19.9